1 // Written in the D programming language.

 1182 {

-1183 // argument looks like -ovalue and there's no bundling
+1183 // argument looks like -o=value

-1184 value = arg[1 .. $];
+1184 value = arg[2 .. $];

 1185 arg = arg[0 ..
 1];